manami-project/anime-offline-database/README.md

 * a `*.json` file (pretty print)
 * a `*-minified.json` file which contains the same data, but is smaller in size.
 * a `*.zip` which contains the minified JSON file.

+There is also a file called **dead-entries.schema.json** which is a [JSON schema](https://json-schema.org) file for validating each dead entry file.

 #### Data types